 - The Freedom Programme is offered in Knowsley, helping women to understand the issues of what domestic abuse is and how perpetrators use a variety of different tactics to control them.
-For further details contact Knowsley Domestic Violence Support Services (KDVSS) on 0151 548 3333.
+For further details contact The First Step on 0151 548 3333

 Domestic abuse facts

-- In the UK, police receive a call every 60 seconds about domestic abuse, yet it is estimated that only 4 out of every 10 incidents are reported.
+- In the UK, police receive a call every 60 seconds about domestic abuse, yet it is estimated that only four out of every 10 incidents are reported

 Related Web Sites